The Secret of Happy People

 Go with the Flow (State)

 Attention is key but a step above attention is a flow state.
-It’s commonly associated with athletes who are “in the zone” of their sport but it can that found in the quick HIIT workout you just did, during a good meditation, or even when you’re truly focused and cooking a great meal.
+It’s commonly associated with athletes who are “in the zone” of their sport but it can be found in the quick HIIT workout you just did, during a good meditation, or even when you’re truly focused and cooking a great meal.
 A flow state is an effortless immersion into an activity with full enjoyment.
 Flow is attention on steroids.
 It’s not a foundational component of happiness like attention is but once you find it your pleasure centers are like a kid on Christmas.

 Speaking of kids, ever notice one so focused on putting together a toy that they have no idea what is going on in the world around them?
 Kids do an incredible job of constantly putting themselves into flow states.
 Embrace the mind of the child.